The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Problem setting and assumptions

-\begin{rem} Some authors~\cite{scherer,mihailo} compute the sensitivity with respect to the squared-norm of the state $\|\xi^t-\xi^\star\|^2$.
-This quantity, however, depends on the state-space realization; performing a similarity transformation $(A,B,C) \mapsto (TAT^{-1}, TB, CT^{-1})$ for some invertible matrix $T$ does not change the input $u^t$ or output $y^t$ of the system, but it does map the state as $\xi^t\mapsto T \xi^t$ and therefore scales the sensitivity when measured with respect to the state.
-Instead, we compute the sensitivity with respect to the squared-norm of the output $\|y^t-y^\star\|^2$, which is invariant under similarity transformations.
-It is straightforward to modify our analysis to compute the sensitivity with respect to other quantities, such as the squared-norm of the gradient $\|u^t\|^2$ or the function values $f(y^t)-f^\star$. \end{rem}
+\begin{remark} Some previous works have defined sensitivity with respect to the squared-norm of the state $\|\xi^t-\xi^\star\|^2$ \cite{scherer,mihailo}.
+This quantity, however, depends on the state-space realization; performing the coordinate transformation $(A,B,C) \mapsto (TAT^{-1}, TB, CT^{-1})$ for some invertible matrix $T$ does not change the sequence of inputs $u^t$ or outputs $y^t$, but it transforms the states: $\xi^t\mapsto T \xi^t$.
+Our definition of sensitivity \eqref{def:gamma} is invariant under such transformations. \end{remark}